The list of advice for writers is long, seemingly more than is humanly possible to accomplish

 The next question is when should we start building our platform.
 Unfortunately, if we’re asking that question, we’re already behind.

-Study: While writing is a good practice to help us improve, we improve faster if we study about writing.
-That doesn’t mean going back to college or enrolling in a MFA program, but it does mean taking intentional steps to improve.
-For me that includes reading books and magazines about writing, listening to podcasts, and taking relevant online classes.
+While writing is a good practice to help us improve, we improve faster if we study about writing.
+That doesn’t mean going back to college or enrolling in an MFA program, but it does mean taking intentional steps to improve.
+For me, that includes reading books and magazines about writing, listening to podcasts, and taking relevant online classes.
 These things take time.

 Does all this seem overwhelming?
 It is?
 Does it seem impossible to give everything its due?
 It is.